etorres-revature/React-User_Directory/README.md

 ## Installation Instructions

-This project can be cloned or forked for personal use.
-The [User Directory](https://etorres-revature.github.io/React-User_Directory/) is deployed to GitHub Pages.
+This project can be cloned or forked for personal use from the following [GitHub Repository](https://github.com/etorres-revature/React-User_Directory).
+Users can also explore the functionality of the [User Directory](https://etorres-revature.github.io/React-User_Directory/) as deployed to GitHub Pages.

 ## Usage